Ready to get rid of neck stiffness?

 Turning your head is often taken for granted.
 When it's taken away from you, you’ll soon appreciate the good times.
 Maybe you can’t turn your head, forcing you to turn your body instead.
 Someone calls your name and you can’t turn to look.
-Checking your blind spot while driving becomes a full body ordeal.
+Checking your blind spot while driving becomes a full body ordeal and a whiplash rehab device is needed.
 And oftentimes this neck stiffness is paired with neck pain as an added bonus.
 It’s no fun, and it’s something we, as physical therapists, treat often in the clinic.

 An easy first step to helping your neck stiffness and pain is putting a hot pack on your neck.
 Be sure to have enough layers between the heat and your skin to avoid the potential for burns.
 Oftentimes getting some heat on your neck can help to relax your neck muscles which may be tight or in a spasm.
 Don’t have a hot pack?
 Spend a little extra time in the shower, with the hot water directed at your neck.
 My patients often tell me this helps.

 How often should you use the hot pack?
 If it helps, often (multiple times a day).
 In the clinic we’ll usually heat the neck for 10 minutes at a time.
 Have your arms supported by lying down or sitting in a supportive chair.
 Arm support can help relieve neck pain and tension.

 The thoracic spine is the region of your back surrounded by your rib cage.
 This can be valuable real estate for helping to improve your neck stiffness.

 Loosening up your thoracic spine can loosen up your neck.
 A great way to stretch your thoracic spine is to use a foam roller.
 A 3 foot long foam roller would be ideal.
 The exercises I’m showing you are easy, and highly effective for stretching, loosening, and mobilizing the thoracic spine.
 As a result, your neck stiffness will often improve.
 Try it for yourself.